FedericoDelSaz/sre-test/README.md

 The `Document processor` application consists of three different parts:

 - A backend service implementing an API
-- A specific UI within the Cabify mobile applications that talk to the backend's API
+- A specific UI within the mobile applications that talk to the backend's API
 - An internal UI for our Customer Service team that talk to the backend's API

 Our Drivers numbers are increasing quickly as the company lands on many different